Tō tātou mahere About our plan

-This action plan implements the commitments made in our Strategic Plan (2020-2024) and in our Equity, Diversity and Inclusion Framework for equitable outcomes for all and outlines specific objectives and actions to achieve these for disabled students and staff.
-It also supports the University to meet our legislative obligations towards people with disabilities, and follows the guidance provided in the Kia Ōrite Toolkit for an inclusive tertiary education environment, and Lead Toolkit for employing disabled people.
+This Te Herenga Waka Victoria University of Wellington Te Ara Taupuhipuhi—Disability Inclusion Action Plan supports the strategic priorities of connection, collaboration, and community in our Mahere rautaki—Strategic Plan.
+It implements commitments from our Equity, Diversity and Inclusion Framework, outlining objectives to achieve these for disabled students and staff.
+This plan helps meet our legislative obligations and follows guidance from the Kia Ōrite Toolkit for an inclusive tertiary education environment, and Lead Toolkit for employing disabled people.

-Disabled people have lower income and employment rates in Aotearoa New Zealand.
-At Te Herenga Waka we understand the importance of attracting a diverse community of staff who can broaden and enhance our perspectives and the importance of ensuring disabled staff can fully participate and engage in their mahi.
+Disabled people have lower income and employment rates.
+At Te Herenga Waka we value attracting a diverse community of staff and ensuring disabled staff can fully participate and engage in their mahi.

-Te Ara Taupuhipuhi builds on the success of our inaugural 2017 Disability Action Plan, which resulted in a significant increase in the number of disabled students at Te Herenga Waka.
+Te Ara Taupuhipuhi builds on the success of our 2017 Disability Action Plan, which significantly increased the number of Te Herenga Waka disabled students, a trend that is continuing.
 We greatly welcome the increasing diversity of our community.
-The development of Te Ara Taupuhipuhi was informed by a review of our first plan, international exemplars, best practice, internal data, student voice, staff engagement, and disability expertise.
+The development of Te Ara Taupuhipuhi was informed by a review of our first plan, international exemplars, best practices, data, student voices, staff engagement, and disability expertise.
 It does not include everything we are doing and is focused on priority areas where we want to make the most difference.

 This ambitious plan reflects our progress to date and the tremendous amount of lived student and staff disability experience we have alongside professional and academic staff expertise.
 Disabled students and staff should not need to rely on the goodwill of others to get the support they need and should expect disability inclusion.
 This plan will enhance the disability inclusion and confidence of our community.